Zacharycampanelli/thoughts_on_this_social_network_api/README.md

 ## Usage
 Open a separate command line and start mysql with the command `mongo`, then `use social_network_api` to ensure you are using the database for this application.
-Begin the application by running the command `node server.js` Then you may exit mysql.
+Begin the application by running the command `node server.js` or `npm start`.
+Then you may exit mysql.
 If you wish to seed the database, use the command `node seeds/index.js`.
 To start the application, use `node server.js`.
 Use an API client, such as insomnia, to test and use the routes in this application